mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 <!-- vale Microsoft.HeadingColons = YES -->

 A problem that prevented successful configuration of the `kube-oidc-proxy` component when using a custom domain and TLS certificate issued by Let's Encrypt was corrected.

-### Certificate objects updated but not reloading in Kommander pods (COPS-7212)

-A problem that occurred when the Certificate Authority for Kommander (The kommander-ca certificate) expired has been corrected.
-This certificate is generated when Kommander is installed and by default has a 90 day lifetime.
-Once the CA expired, a new CA was created, but not all components that use certificates generated from this CA were properly reloaded.
-Because they are not refreshed properly, once the certificates start expiring, critical services (like authentication), will fail.
-The underlying issue has been resolved, and CA expiry now results in restarts of all the services and components that rely on this CA.

 ### Konvoy-image-builder 1.7.0 fails in certain situations (COPS-7207)